 Our alumni and friends provide essential support for the Department of Mathematics' teaching and research programs.
 The department benefits from annual unrestricted support, as well as major gifts designated for special purposes.
 Your generosity plays a critical role in our ability to fulfill our mission and is truly appreciated.
 Every gift counts.

 There are many ways to support the Department in their educational and research endeavors.
 Listed below are our key priorities:

 - Unrestricted Funds

 - Student Support

 - Distinguished Lecture Series

-We invite you to be a part of the Department's success in educating the next generation of leaders by making a gift to the Department either on-line, via mail, or by phone.
+We invite you to be a part of the Department's success in educating the next generation of leaders.

 Unrestricted gifts to the department are designated to the highest priority needs.
 This flexible funding allows the department to seize new opportunities that emerge as well as support the existing outstanding students, faculty, programs and research.

 Undergraduate scholarship support allows the department to recognize and mentor outstanding undergraduate students.
 Contributions at any level are greatly appreciated and allow us to support undergraduate research.
 This is something the campus is moving towards — 'Enhancing Undergraduate Education Through Research' is one of two themes of UC Santa Barbara's proposal for Western Association of Schools and Colleges (WASC) accreditation — but the Mathematics department is proud of its track record already.

 Kimberly (Spears) Hopkins (above), class of 2004, won the UCSB Chancellors Award for Excellence in Undergraduate Research in 2004, as well as the AWM Alice T Schafer prize.